 It is unfortunate that during my senior year as president, the SVA fell by the wayside due to remote learning and COVID-19.
 However, I am optimistic now that the school is moving back to in person classes and the SVA will be revitalized better than ever.
 As a veteran, alumni, and former UW Bothell SVA member, I will continue to be a resource for those students who wish to continue on the chapter.

 During my first year at the University of Washington Bothell, I didn’t even know the campus had a Student Veterans Association.
 I saw how much reach and involvement the two other campuses had and longed to have that at our campus.
-The following year, Rosa Liu, Assistant Director of Veterans Services, reached out to a few of the veterans on campus and notified us that if people didn’t step up to become officers, the SVA would not exist.
+The following year, Rosa Liu, Assistant Director of Veteran & Military Resources Office, reached out to a few of the veterans on campus and notified us that if people didn’t step up to become officers, the SVA would not exist.
 I knew that was my chance to revive the SVA and put our campus on the map!
 I was elected Treasurer of the SVA, and also ran our social media platforms.
 To make our association known on campus, especially visible to the veterans on campus who didn’t know about us, I created T-shirts to handout to veterans and non-veterans during Welcome Week.
 Later in the year I also created tumblers to give out in the VRC when people stopped in to get coffee.
 The other officers and I also promoted veteran hangouts and outings during our time to build comradery.
 Having the VRC aided us in growing the SVA, it provided a space for veterans to meet one another.
 I am very appreciative of my time spent at the University of Washington Bothell and hope that the SVA continues.

 As a six-year veteran of the US Navy, I wasn’t sure what to make of my UW Bothell experience initially.
 However, I soon came to realize that the key to an enriching experience would be to immerse myself as much as possible in the UWB family.
 Joining and then volunteering for a leadership role with the Student Veteran’s Association on campus, actively supporting other organizations I believed in like the human rights student group, and utilizing the various resources on campus such as Career Services really set me up for success post-graduation.
 Through Career Services, I was able to develop an internship in Leogane, Haiti, and ultimately earned an on-campus position as an Assistant Career Advisor.
 All of these experiences plus the very challenging IAS coursework from the Global Studies program allowed me to build a competitive portfolio.